KozmikLojik/KozmikLojik/README.md

 ## ✨ Philosophy

-> "We do not merely write code.
-> We launch minds into the void.
+> "We don't write code.
+We launch minds into the void.
 > Every decision engine is a captain.
-> Every simulation — a starship.
+Every simulation — a starship.
 > Destination: the unknown."

-Creating autonomous intelligence that thinks, adapts, and explores — because the future is not coming.
+Creating systems that think, adapt, explore — because the future isn't waiting.
+We're already en route.
-We are already accelerating toward it.

 <div align="center">✧ ✦ ✧ ✦ ✧ ✦ ✧</div>